Notice of Privacy Practices

 For Payment.
 We may use and disclose PHI so that we can assist you in gaining reimbursement for the treatment services provided to you.
 This will only be done with your written authorization.
-Examples of payment-related activities are: reviewing services provided to you to determine medical necessity or undertaking utilization review activities.
-Payment for services at Therapy Austin, LLC is due at the time of service.
+Examples of payment-related activities include, but are not limited to, reviewing services provided to you to determine medical necessity or undertaking utilization review activities.
+Payment for services at Therapy Austin is due at the time of service.
 If it becomes necessary to use collection processes due to lack of payment for services, we will only disclose the minimum amount of PHI necessary for purposes of collection.

 For Health Care Operations.
 We may use or disclose, as needed, your PHI in order to support our business activities including, but not limited to, quality assessment activities, employee review activities, licensing, and conducting or arranging for other business activities.
 For example, we may share your PHI with third parties that perform various business activities (e.g., billing or typing services) provided we have a written contract with the business that requires it to safeguard the privacy of your PHI.
 For training or teaching purposes PHI will be disclosed only with your authorization.